nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

-1. Watch your new log format.
-Using curl or your browser, hit the `cafe.example.com` website a few times.
+1. While watching your new log format, use curl or your browser, and hit the `cafe.example.com` website a few times.

     It should look something like this (comments and line breaks added for clarity):